 So what do you put on a Family Camping Packing List for Festivals?

 In reality the answer is LOTS of clothes and as little other stuff as possible !
-You basically have to pack for a whole British Summer in one weekend if you head to a family friendly festival, which means it includes wellies, flip flops, trainers, rain coats and sun hats, but you can’t park your car next to your tent like you can do on an ordinary camping trip so it means carrying everything (sometimes quite a long distance) from the car to the tent!!
+You basically have to pack for a whole British Summer in one weekend if you head to a family friendly festival, which means it includes wellies, flip flops, trainers, rain coat(where you can use these camping tips and gear must have’s) and sun hats, but you can’t park your car next to your tent like you can do on an ordinary camping trip so it means carrying everything (sometimes quite a long distance) from the car to the tent!!

 - Some festival goers swear by a large wheeled Camping trolly to transport everything to your tent, bedding etc. However depending on the festival you are going to, this can be more of a hindrance, particularly if it’s muddy.
 Large back packs work better for us with clothes in, leaving hands free for other items!

 - Wellies – A festival essential.
 We’ve struggled with wellies over the last few months as we’ve sadly worn them a lot, so have turned to Muddy Puddles for these fleece lined wellies, hoping they will be more comfortable.
 Review to follow!

 - Waterproof Sandals – For the three girls I have tended to pack their new Keen Sandals (waterproof and washable) more on these here